Software Defined WAN

 SD WAN explained

-A Software-Defined Wide Area Network enables businesses with multiple sites to combine multiple access connections types (MPLS, Internet, 3G/4G) with additional applications to create a network capable of delivering on changing business needs and capacity challenges.
+A Software-Defined Wide Area Network enables businesses with multiple sites to combine multiple access connections types (MPLS, Internet, wireless access) with additional applications to create a network capable of delivering on changing business needs and capacity challenges.

 By leveraging an SD WAN platform to optimise data traffic over both public internet and private networks to business sites and the cloud, creates a hybrid network.
 This allows non-critical data to be dynamically offloaded to a secured internet tunnel, freeing up MPLS bandwidth for your business-critical data.
 This also maximises efficient use of the underlying network and ensures the reliable performance of applications for your end-users.